deinig/teams-mutewatcher/README.md

 TeamsMuteWatcher is a PowerShell script that monitors the mute state of Microsoft Teams and triggers webhooks based on the mute status or the presence of a Teams window.
 It is designed to integrate with external systems, such as IoT devices, to provide visual or auditory feedback on the mute state.

-It is used to control Shelly Powerplugs to switch on light indicators to show my Family, if I am in a meeting or not.
+It is used to control Shelly Powerplugs to switch on light indicators to show my Family, if I am in a meeting or not (Teams Window detected).
 This is an alternative BusyLight based on Shelly Plugs.
+I also use it to switch an On-Air-Light on my desk, based on the mute state in teams.

 The script and this readme is completeley created by AI (github Copilot).